contao/docs-archive/manual/en/01-Installation.md

 #### Importing a template

-A template is a preconfigured website that includes an example site structure and several style sheets to format the Contao core modules and content elements.
+A template is a preconfigured website that includes an example site structure, several style sheets to format the Contao core modules and content elements.
 The default template is called "Music Academy".
 To import it, choose the `example_website.sql` option from the drop-down menu an click the "Import template" button.

-**Existing data will be overriden during the template import!**
+**Existing data will be overridden during the template import!**

 #### Creating an admin user